ucsd-ml-arts/generative-audio-christina-ho/README.md

 Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
 Also could describe future directions.

+For this project, I plan on creating a piece of audio that would sound like as if former President Barack Obama was speaking it.
+I will train the model on Obama's previous speeches and use a model to either have it sound as if Obama is speaking the text given to him or create it's own speech.

 ## Model/Data

 Briefly describe the files that are included with your repository: